Why is my bathroom grimy

 How often should I clean my bathroom?

-It's generally recommended to clean your bathroom at least once a week to prevent grime buildup.
+Most experts recommend cleaning your bathroom at least once a week to prevent grime and dirt buildup.

 What's the best way to clean a grimy bathroom?